ambra-dipiano/LATeasy/README.md

 - <code>environment-fermipy2.yml</code> for fermpy v0.19 and python v2.7
 - <code>environment-fermipy3.yml</code> for fermipy v1.0 and python v3.7

-The code requires the following environmental variables:

-- <code>FERMITOOLS</code> the absolute path where the repository is installed
-- <code>FERMIDATA</code> the absolute path where Fermi data are stored
-- <code>FERMIMODEL</code> the absolute path where Fermi source models are stored
-- <code>FERMI_DIFFUSE_DIR</code> the absolute path where Fermi diffuse model is stored

 ## Configuration files

-The repository provides two template configuration files in <code>conf</code>.
-You can find examples of compiled configuration files in the same folder.
+The repository provides two template configuration files in <code>template</code>.
+You can find examples of compiled configuration files in the <code>examples</code> folder.

-- the template for the configuration fermipy analysis: <code>template_fermianalysis.yml</code>
+- the template for the configuration fermipy analysis: <code>templates/template_fermianalysis.yml</code>
-- the template for the configuration of the pipeline: <code>template_pipe.yml</code>
+- the template for the configuration of the pipeline: <code>templates/template_pipe.yml</code>

-We ask the user to <b>NOT</b> remove any fields in the configuration files, and update accordingly the input parameters based on their use case.
+We ask the user to <b>NOT</b> remove any fields in the configuration files, and update accordingly the input parameters.
 If one or more fields are not require by the use case, please leave the field empty.
+Further informazione on the configuration can be found [templates/README.md](here)